salihcantekin/TechBuddySolution/src/TechBuddy.Middlewares.RequestResponse/README.md

 });
 ```

 By using `UseHandler` method, you can easily access the properties in the context.
-This method is fired just before request is completed by the middleware which collects all the information to server you.
+This method is fired just before the request is completed by the middleware which collects all the information to serve you.
 There are several properties you might need in this context.
-If you would just want to log all the data, you can simply use `UseLogger` method.
+You may use this data to do whatever you want to.
+If you just want to log all the data, you can simply use `UseLogger` method.
 By using this way, you basically tell the middleware that it can use the logging features that your system already have.

 Let's say you use console logging.
 That would mean, your system will send all the produced logs to the console.
 In this case, when you use `UseLogger` and give it a default log provider of your system, the request and response logs would directly goes to your console.
 You are also able to add more than one built-in place to write the logs to such as `Debug`, `EventLog` or even custom logger libraries such as `Serilog`.